Nules84/CI_PP2_ArtiQuiz/TESTING.md

 ### **COMPLETED PAGE** <a name="completed-test"></a>

 * The user is presented with the Completed page.
-Located at the top is the Quizzical main logo.
+Located at the top is the ArchiQuiz main logo.
 This has keyframes animation which zooms in from 80% to 100% over four seconds.
 This works well.

 * There is a large heading stating "congratulations" and directly beneath that is the user's awarded score.
 This score changes every time the game is played.
 Whatever score the user accumulated during the course of the game, that score is presented here.
 The game has been played multiple times and the score shown is always accurate without fail.